rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

     SQL> shutdown immediate;

-Run the following code on on node1 DR db:
+Run the following code on node1 of the DR DB:

     $ sqlplus '/as sysdba'